open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 - A locally defined group can reference an imported group in its `extends` section.
 - A locally defined group can reference an imported attribute in its `attributes` section.

-> Note: The JSON Schema for the semantic convention registry must be updated to reflect these changes.
+> Note: The JSON Schema for the registry must be updated to reflect these changes.

-> Note: A resolved semantic convention registry is self-contained and does not include any complex constructs
+> Note: A resolved registry is self-contained and does not include any complex constructs
 > like `imports`, `ref`, `extends`, etc. Their **structure is less subject to change**, making them good
 > candidates for publication and easier to consume.